Fantageek/fantageek.github.io/source/_posts/2014-05-31-push-notification-in-practice.markdown

 > The user can change the notification settings for your app at any time using the Settings app.
 Because settings can change, always call the registerUserNotificationSettings: at launch time and use the application:didRegisterUserNotificationSettings: method to get the response.
 If the user disallows specific notification types, avoid using those types when configuring local and remote notifications for your app.

+## didReceiveRemoteNotification

+About `application:didReceiveRemoteNotification:`

+> Implement the application:didReceiveRemoteNotification:fetchCompletionHandler: method instead of this one whenever possible.
+If your delegate implements both methods, the app object calls the application:didReceiveRemoteNotification:fetchCompletionHandler: method.

+> If the app is not running when a remote notification arrives, the method launches the app and provides the appropriate information in the launch options dictionary.
+The app does not call this method to handle that remote notification.
+Instead, your implementation of the application:willFinishLaunchingWithOptions: or application:didFinishLaunchingWithOptions: method needs to get the remote notification payload data and respond appropriately.

+About `application:didReceiveRemoteNotification:fetchCompletionHandler:`

+This is for silent push notification with `content-available`

+> Unlike the application:didReceiveRemoteNotification: method, which is called only when your app is running in the foreground, the system calls this method when your app is running in the foreground or background

+> In addition, if you enabled the remote notifications background mode, the system launches your app (or wakes it from the suspended state) and puts it in the background state when a push notification arrives.
+However, the system does not automatically launch your app if the user has force-quit it.
+In that situation, the user must relaunch your app or restart the device before the system attempts to launch your app automatically again.

+> If the user opens your app from the system-displayed alert, the system may call this method again when your app is about to enter the foreground so that you can update your user interface and display information pertaining to the notification.

 ## How to handle

+Usually, the use of push notification is to display a specific article, a specific DetailViewController, ... in your app.
+So the good practices are
+- When the app is in foreground: Gently display some kind of alert view and ask the user whether he would like to go to that specific page or not
+- When user is brought from background to foreground, or from terminated to foreground: Just navigate to that specific page.
+For example, if you use UINavigationController, you can set that specific page the top most ViewController, if you use UITabBarController, you can set that specific page the selected tab, something like that

 ```swift
 - func handlePushNotification(userInfo: NSDictionary) {